leolightburn/leolightburn.github.io/index.md

 In a recent project, working with colleagues in the [Speech and Audio Processing Laboratory](https://www.commsp.ee.ic.ac.uk/~sap/), we integrated a speech enhancement algorithm based on a neural network into a [proposed multiple-microphone hearing aid system](https://ieeexplore.ieee.org/document/8521361), leading to substantial improvements in predicted intelligibility in very noisy conditions.

-Many algorithms have a structure similar to the one shown below.
-In this scenario, a desired speech signal has been contaminated by interfering noise signals.
-Examples of interfering signals include other speakers, vehicles, aircraft and machinery.
-The input to the algorithm is a noisy speech signal, and goal of the algorithm is to improve the intelligibility of the signal.
+My research primarily focuses on a scenario where a speech signal has been contaminated by interfering noise signals, such as other speakers, vehicles, aircraft and machinery.
+The goal of our algorithm is to improve the intelligibility of the signal.

+One approach is to use an algorithm with the structure shown below.

 ![Overview of a mask-based enhancer](https://leolightburn.github.io/diagrambinarymaskestimator.png)

+The input to the algorithm is a noisy speech signal.
 In the first two (lower) blocks in the diagram, features are extracted from the noisy speech and fed, as inputs, into a neural network.
 The neural network estimates a "Time-Frequency mask", which has two dimensions (time and frequency) and is bounded between 0 and 1.

 The spectrograms below show an examples of a clean speech signal (top), the speech after being contaminated by noise from multiple interfering speakers (A), the mask produced by the "Estimate TF mask" block (B), and the enhanced speech (C).
 The labels A, B and C correspond to the labels on the diagram above.